International Women's Day Scholarship

-The Port Stephens International Women's Day Scholarship Program encourages women to achieve their goals.
+The Port Stephens International Women's Day (IWD) Scholarships encourage women to achieve their goals.

-International Women's Day is held on 8 March to celebrate the social, economic, cultural and political achievements of women across the globe.
-The day also marks a call to action for accelerating gender parity.
+International Women's Day is held on 8 March to celebrate the contributions and achievements of women across the globe and to call for gender equity.

 - Saffron Quantrell of Anna Bay is raising up local women by sharing inspiring stories in her free family magazine 'What's on in our Backyard'.
 With assistance from her scholarship, Saffron plans to publish a new annual magazine called ‘Real women of Port Stephens’ featuring inspiring stories from a diverse selection of women from all walks of life.